11 Side Effects Of Avocados You Should Be Aware Of

 2. Avocado Hypersensitivity

-People suffering from hypersensitivity should avoid eating avocado.
-It may cause skin reaction or vomiting (3).
+People suffering from hypersensitivity should avoid eating avocados.
+It may cause skin reactions, such as a skin rash or vomiting (3).

 3. Avocado Causes Allergy